![]() |

 simpleInterface->addDomainField

-: Add the domain field through the simpleInterface
+: It is important to understand that we need to add the domain field through the simpleInterface

 - scalar space) - function space can also be H(curl)